shreya1325/DataCon/README.md

 9. Go to your fork on GitHub and click on the "New Pull Request" button.
 10. Provide a meaningful title and description for your pull request.
 11. Submit the pull request.
-12. Project Structure- The Steganographyx project is organized into two main sections: Image Steganography and Wave Audio Steganography.
+12. Project Structure- The DataCon project is organized into two main sections: Image Steganography.
 Each section has its set of classes and methods:
 Image Steganography:

 Encode class: Handles encoding (hiding) secret messages within images.
 Decode class: Handles decoding (extracting) secret messages from images.
-Wave Audio Steganography:

-ExtractWaveGUI class: Provides a GUI for extracting hidden messages from wave audio files.
-HiddenWaveGUI class: Provides a GUI for hiding messages in wave audio files.

 # What is steganography?